Job Opportunities

 The purpose of the City Administrator is to supervise, coordinate and direct the City's day-to-day operations.
 This will be accomplished by directing the activities of the various City departments and administrative staff.
 Working with the department heads, the City Administrator will develop and implement policies/procedures with the approval of the Mayor and Board of Aldermen.
 The City Administrator will from time to time develop goals and objectives for the various departments within the city and be responsible for overseeing their operations and personnel.
 In addition, the City Administrator will address inquiries and requests of the Board of Aldermen and monitor and provide the Board status updates on strategic plans and initiatives and major projects of the city.

-City of Bel-Nor
+City of Normandy

 City Of Bellefontaine Neighbors